-For those who were there in the 90s, who can forget the Beanie Babies craze?
-It seemed to blend in with everything else strange going on at the time: Pokemon, Prozac, The Spice Girls and the Y2K conspiracy theory that got debunked as soon as the decade ended. . . and the world didn’t.
-Beanie Babies, which you can find now in flea markets, dollar stores, and all over estate sales, were at the center of it all.
+For those who were there for the 90s, who can forget the Beanie Babies craze?
+Of course it blended in with all the other strange goings-on at the time: Pokemon.
+Prozac.
+The Spice Girls.
+Y2K, the great conspiracy theory that got debunked as soon as the decade ended. . . and the world didn’t.
+Beanie Babies, which you can find these days in flea markets, dollar stores, and all over estate sales, were at the center of it all.

 What Are Beanie Babies?